 Roasted Frozen Brussels Sprouts

 - Preheat the oven to 400 degrees F. Line a baking sheet with foil.
 Spread the frozen brussels sprouts (keep them whole, no need to thaw) in a single layer on the sheet.
-Toss with 1 tbsp of the olive oil and season with salt and pepper to taste.
+Toss with 1 tablespoon of the olive oil and season with salt and pepper to taste.
 Leave room between the sprouts to allow excess moisture to steam off.
 Roast for 20 minutes.

 - Before serving, toss the sprouts in the rest of the balsamic vinegar (or if you have it, balsamic reduction or glaze).
 Enjoy warm.